Credit One Bank Wander® Card review: Earn travel rewards with fair credit

 What are the advantages and disadvantages?

-- The $95 annual fee is very high for a card available with fair credit
+The $95 annual fee is very high for a card available for consumers with fair credit.

 A deeper look into the current card offer

 - Rewards rate: Earn 10X points on eligible hotels and car rentals booked using the Credit One Bank travel site, 5X points on eligible travel, dining, and gas purchases, and 1X points on all other purchases

 - Welcome offer: Earn 10,000 bonus points after spending $1,000 on eligible purchases in the first 90 days from account opening and redeem for a $100 statement credit, gift cards, or travel

 The Credit One Bank Wander Card is currently offering 10,000 bonus points after spending $1,000 in the first 90 days, redeemable for a $100 statement credit, gift cards or travel.
 These points are worth 1 cent each, giving this bonus a value of $100 if you redeem for a statement credit, gift cards or travel.